BurakAndarman/smart-charge-station-app/README.md

 # smart_charge_station_app

-A smart charge station app.
+This is a mock-up smart charge station app.

 ## Getting Started